Methods of Abortion

 Mifepristone and Misoprostol

-Mifepristone is not approved for abortion in Canada.
+Mifepristone is now approved for abortion in Canada.
 In 2001, the only Canadian trial of Mifepristone was stopped after the death of a woman from toxic shock brought on by a bacterial infection related to her abortion;64 similar deaths were recorded elsewhere.65,66,67

 Mifepristone causes abortion by blocking the action of progesterone.
 Progesterone prepares the uterine lining for implantation and is essential for maintenance of the pregnancy.
 Progesterone also suppresses uterine contractions.
+However, the action of Mifepristone can be reversed with a high dose of progesterone.

 Mifepristone causes the uterine lining to break down, resulting in detachment of the embryo from its source of nutrition.
 It causes the cervix to soften and dilate.
 It also makes the body release prostaglandins and increases the effects of these prostaglandins in causing the uterus to contract.68